strongbrewio/strongbrewio.github.io/_posts/2018-04-11-rxjs-polling.md

 polledBitcoin$:   ------b-------------b-------....
 ```

-You can see that, whenever the first backend call was started, we wait 5000ms (here a random number of '-') and we then next the fetchData$ (denoted by the 'N') and the whole thing is restarted.
+You can see that, whenever the first backend call was started, we wait 5000ms (here an amount of '-') before nexting the `fetchData$` to start the thing again.

 A live example of the code can be found here: